mojohaus/convert-to-git/README.md

 Simple way: use the public image _batmat/mojohaus-converter_.

-The image is design to be run once for each mojo migration.
+This image is designed to be run once for each mojo migration.
 The resulting migrated Git repository will be created inside the `/newgitrepo` path of the container.

 Here's an example command to run to trigger the conversion of the `aspectj-maven-plugin` (note: just an example, [this repo has already been converted and is already accessible](https://github.com/mojohaus/aspectj-maven-plugin))